Differences and similarity between wakalah and Mudarabah

 - In the case of Wakalah of sales, the principal appoints an agent to sell a certain property on his behalf.
 The agent is accountable for making payment and receiving good.
 He possesses the authority for claiming the price and all rights and liabilities associated with sale transactions.

 - An agent appointed to do buying and selling activities or to pay and receive a debt on behalf of principle is considered to be a custodian of his property and considered a trustee.
 In the absence of instructions, an agent can sell them for cash or on credit.

 Mechanism of a wakalah transaction:

 - The Islamic bank is appointed as customer’s agent (Wakil) to carry out certain activities or to invest its money in various proﬁtable and shariah-compliant ventures.
 The deal is executed when the principal accepts the agent’s offer.

-- The profits as well as losses solely belong to the customer.
+- The profits, as well as losses solely, belong to the customer.

 - The muwakkil can transfer his money through a Cash Deposit Machine (CDM).
 Here, the Cash Deposit Machine will act as wakil on behalf of the bank (muwakkil).

-- In case of postal money orders, where the bank(wakil) receives the money directly from the customer and send to the intended customer(muwakkil)
+- In the case of postal money orders, where the bank(wakil) receives the money directly from the customer and send to the intended customer(muwakkil)

-- In case of Letter of Credit commitment, the bank acts as a wakil on behalf of a client.
+- In the case of Letter of Credit commitment, the bank acts as a wakil on behalf of a client.